-St. John Bosco Fund - to support children with special educational needs in our Catholic elementary and high schools.
+St. John Bosco Fund for Special Needs - to support children with special educational needs in our Catholic elementary and high schools.

 St. Francis Xavier Fund - to provide resources to missionary parishes that are deemed vital to the Diocese, vibrant in their leadership and ministries yet struggle with economic burdens.
 This fund is supported from non-endowment donor restricted contributions.